simplykapoor/teched2022-IN260/exercises/ex3/ex31/README.md

 In Organizational Information, select *No data* as Cost Center from the drop down

+<br><img src="/exercises/ex3/images/img4.jpg" width=50% height=50%>

+<br>7.
 In Employment Details, set the First Date Worked

-<br><img src="/exercises/ex3/images/img4.jpg" width=50% height=50%>
 <br><img src="/exercises/ex3/images/img5.jpg" width=50% height=50%>

-<br>7.
 Select Continue

 <br>8.
-Select Submit
+As a final step to creating a new employee, select Submit